Effect of filter kernel on scale-energetics of near-wall turbulent structures: Inter-scale energy fluxes based on sharp spectral scale separation

-At the reference point (zero separation) $C_{\omega_{z}\Pi}$ is zero and exhibits an almost perfectly anti-symmetric behaviour in $\theta$, with maximum correlation (anti-correlation) for a negative (positive) azimuthal separation of $\num{29}^+$.
+At the reference point (zero separation) $C_{\omega_{z}\Pi}$ is zero and exhibits an almost perfectly anti-symmetric behaviour in $\theta$, with maximum correlation (anti-correlation) for a negative (positive) azimuthal separation of $\num{29}$ viscous units.
 This means that on the average, either positive $\Pi$ events sit on the right-hand-side of a negative vortex and on the left-hand-side of a positive vortex, or that, negative $\Pi$ events sit on the right-hand-side of a positive vortex and on the left-hand-side of a negative vortex.
 This confirms what \textcite{Piomelli1996} inferred from their conditionally averaged flow field structures (see also section~\ref{sec:instantaneousFieldsFourier}).
 The 1d axial correlation is expected to be statistically zero, because of the perfect azimuthal anti-symmetry of the vortex pairs.
 The curves shown in figure~\ref{fig:plotPiCorr2d1dOmegaZCompare}e and their negligible departure from zero highlight the quality of the statistical sample used to compute the two-point correlations presented in this study.

-At the reference point, $C_{u^{\prime}_{z}\Pi}$ is in general \negative, see figure~\ref{fig:plotPiCorr2d1dStreaksCompare}a.
+At the reference point, $C_{u^{\prime}_{z}\Pi}$ is in general \negative (Fig.~\ref{fig:plotPiCorr2d1dStreaksCompare}a).
 This indicates, that on the average \backward transfer events ($\Pi<\num{0}$) more often sit on top of \highspeed streaks ($u^{\prime}_{z}>\num{0}$) and that \forward transfer events ($\Pi>\num{0}$) more often sit on top of \lowspeed streaks ($u^{\prime}_{z}<\num{0}$); further confirming our observations in section~\ref{sec:instantaneousFieldsFourier} and the conclusions of \textcite{Piomelli1996}.
 The cross-correlations $C_{Q_{4}\Pi}$ and $C_{Q_{2}\Pi}$ were also computed, but basically support \textcite{Piomelli1996} in the same way and are therefore not shown.
 The correlations between $u^{\prime}_{z}$ and $\Pi$ are largely streamwise-symmetric for axial separations ($\Delta z$), as shown in figures~\ref{fig:plotPiCorr2d1dStreaksCompare}a and e.
-This means that there is no preferred upstream-downstream orientation of energy flux events with regard to \positive and \negative streaks.
-The cross-correlation $C_{Q_{1}\Pi}$ is shown in figure~\ref{fig:plotPiCorr2d1dQ1Compare}a and demonstrates the structural connection between typical outward interactions and the direction of the energy cascade in the buffer layer.
+This means that there is no preferred upstream-downstream orientation of energy flux events with regard to \positive and \negative streaks, when the sharp spectral kernel is used for scale separation.